NERSC/buildtest-nersc/README.md

 - **slurm** - this tag is used for slurm test that includes slurm utility check, slurm controller, etc...
 This tag **shouldn't** be used for job submission that is managed by **jobs** tag.
 The `slurm` tag tests should be short running test that use a Local Executor.
 - **jobs** - this tag is used for testing slurm policies by submitting jobs to scheduler.
 - **compile** - this tag is used for compilation of application (OpenMP, MPI, OpenACC, CUDA, upc, bupc, etc...)
+- **e4s** - this tag is used for running tests from [E4S Testsuite](https://github.com/E4S-Project/testsuite) for E4S stack deployed on Cori.
 - **module** - this tag is used for testing module system
 - **benchmark** - this tag is used for benchmark tests.
 This can be application benchmarks, mini-benchmarks, kernels, etc...

 ## Querying Tests

 You can use ``buildtest report`` and ``buildtest inspect`` to query tests.
 The commands differ slightly and data is represented differently.
 The ``buildtest report`` command will show output in tabular form and only show some of the metadata, if you want to access the entire test record use ``buildtest inspect`` command which displays the content in JSON format.
 For more details on querying tests see https://buildtest.readthedocs.io/en/devel/gettingstarted/query_test_report.html

 ## CI Setup

 There is a github workflow [.mirror_to_cori.yml](https://github.com/buildtesters/buildtest-cori/blob/devel/.github/workflows/mirror_to_cori.yml) responsible for mirroring upstream project to https://software.nersc.gov/siddiq90/buildtest-cori.
 We have setup a gitlab [secret](https://github.com/buildtesters/buildtest-cori/settings/secrets/actions) that contains gitlab personal access token created from https://software.nersc.gov/-/profile/personal_access_tokens.
 The Personal access token must have `read_api`, `read_repository`, `write_repository` scope.

 Tests are run on schedule basis with one schedule corresponding to one gitlab job in `.gitlab-ci.yml`.
 The scheduled pipelines are configured in https://software.nersc.gov/siddiq90/buildtest-cori/-/pipeline_schedules.
 Each schedule has a variable defined to control which pipeline